kelvins213/Flutter-Study-App/README.md

 ## Context

-Guys, I was given the following task to accomplish: I had to implement one of the screens in a study app, which my team is developing with ```Flutter```.
-This screen must have the subjects’ contents, like stuff from math, history, geography, etc. So, I coded, and the result was this one:
+Guys, I was given the following task to accomplish: I had to implement one of the screens in a study app, which my team is developing with ```Flutter.``` This screen must have the subjects’ contents, like stuff from math, history, geography, etc. So, I coded, and the result was this one:

 <div style="display: flex; justify-content: space-between;" align="center">
   <img src="https://user-images.githubusercontent.com/103438311/205446721-8190d63a-a32b-46ec-a7e4-951d6027f944.png" width="250px"/>